About Us

 Mel.

-I started babywearing with my first boy was born over 8 years ago.
+I started babywearing with my first boy was born over 10 years ago.
 I tried various slings along my babywearing journey but could never find something comfortable that would fit us both properly.
 Then I discovered woven wraps and fell in love!
 Babywearing to us is not just about convenience, it’s our way of life.

 Shortly after starting babywearing, I started co-running a sling group called Sling Social East London and organised monthly meetings where parents came for help, try new slings and meet other babywearing parents in their area.
 After months of organising these meetings I felt that I needed to turn my passion into a professional vocation so I could help babywearers to the best of my ability and give them the support they need.
 The sling meet is now the Tower Hamlets Family meet-up.
+It’s a separate event from the Bethnal Green sling library and Hackney sling clinics but we offer babywearing support there too.

 Certified Babywearing Consultant, School of Babywearing